Artificial Intelligence FAQs

 The increased availability of AI writing and design tools has raised a number of questions for instructors and students alike.
 Recognizing that the pace at which these technologies are developing, as well as the infancy of established best practices for AI in postsecondary education, below are the university’s current recommendations in the form of questions and answers.

-Instructors who'd like to learn more about AI in higher ed are encouraged to join our community of practice (external link) (CoP) and/or to explore the faculty-led video presentations that have taken place during our CoP Lunch and Learns.
+Instructors who'd like to learn more about AI in higher ed are encouraged to review the Centre for Excellence in Learning & Teaching's new Teaching Resources page, join our community of practice (external link) (CoP) and/or to explore the faculty-led video presentations that have taken place during our CoP Lunch and Learns.

 Currently, Policy 60 (opens in new window) does not explicitly address AI usage.
 However, if a student were to submit text, images, designs or any other academic work generated by AI without proper attribution, instructors could consider that plagiarism.
 Further, instructors could consider AI use to be cheating as described in Policy 60, Appendix A, Section 3.1: